 Provide a version of your add-in that also works on hosts that do not support commands.
 A single add-in manifest can work in both command-aware (with commands) and non-command-aware (as a taskpane) hosts.

-The best way to get started using add-in commands is via samples.
-See the Office Add-in commands samples on GitHub.
+The best way to get started using add-in commands is to take a look at the Office Add-in commands samples on GitHub.